ElysiumRL/CustomHackingSystem/README.md

   - Custom minigame Succeed & Fail events

 # Creating mods
+This "tutorial/guide/wiki" requires you to read first the [Redscript](https://wiki.redmodding.org/redscript/) introduction page as well as the [CET](https://wiki.redmodding.org/cyber-engine-tweaks/) introduction page to get introduced to RED Modding and especially understand the basics and the syntax of redscript.
 ## Regular Hacks
 ### Lua
 Lua is primarly used here in order to make TweakDB extensions (aka, your own minigame instance as well as the base for your programs).